What you should know about admissibility hearings

 Interpretation

-If you would like to have an interpreter in your own language at the hearing, tell the Immigration Division right away.
+If you would like to have an interpreter in your own language at the hearing, tell the ID right away.
 We can provide an interpreter to translate for you at your hearing.
 Your Notice to Appear includes contact information and important instructions on interpreters.

 Representation at an admissibility hearing

-Although you can represent yourself at your hearing, you can also choose to hire counsel.
-Counsel can be a lawyer or a registered immigration consultant.
-In Quebec, counsel can also be a notary.
+Although you can represent yourself at your hearing, you may want to hire counsel to help you.
+Only certain people can receive payment for acting as counsel, such as lawyers, registered immigration consultants or Quebec notaries.
 You are responsible for paying your counsel.

-If you decide to hire counsel or to have someone else help you, you should arrange this as soon as possible.
-You can ask the Immigration Division for more time to find counsel, but the Immigration Division may decide you have to proceed without counsel if you haven't planned for representation in a reasonable amount of time.
+If you decide to hire counsel or to have someone else help you, you should do so as soon as possible.
+You can ask the ID for more time to find counsel, but the ID may decide you have to proceed without counsel if you have not planned for representation early enough.
 Your Notice to Appear includes contact information and important instructions on counsel.

 Evidence

-You may choose to give evidence at your admissibility hearing.
+You may be asked to give evidence at your admissibility hearing.
 Evidence can be documents you provide, or oral testimony you or other witnesses provide at the hearing.

-Copies of documents must be provided to the CBSA and the Immigration Division at least 5 days before your hearing and must be in either English or French.
-The CBSA must also send you a copy of the evidence they want to use at your admissibility hearing.
+Copies of documents must be provided to the CBSA and the ID at least 5 days before your hearing and must be in either English or French.
+The CBSA must also send you a copy of the evidence they want to use at your admissibility hearing at least 5 days before the hearing.

 Witnesses

 You may invite witnesses to speak at your admissibility hearing.
-You must tell both the Immigration Division and the CBSA about any witnesses at least 5 days before the hearing.
+You must tell both the ID and the CBSA about any witnesses at least 5 days before the hearing.
 Your Notice to Appear includes contact information and important instructions on witnesses.

 Pre-hearing conference

-The Immigration Division may schedule a pre-hearing conference to get additional information and discuss your case.
+The ID may schedule a pre-hearing conference to get additional information and discuss your case.
+Your Notice to Appear will give details about the date and time of the pre-hearing conference.

 What happens at an admissibility hearing

-1. The Immigration Division member is in charge of the hearing.
+1. The ID member is in charge of the hearing.
 The member will start by introducing everyone and explaining what's going to happen.
-If you have requested an interpreter, the member will check that you and the interpreter understand each other.
+If you have asked for an interpreter, the member will check that you and the interpreter understand each other.

 2. After the introductions, each side will take turns presenting its case to the member.
 You may be called as a witness and asked questions.
 The CBSA representative, your own counsel and the member can all ask you questions.

-3. A CBSA representative will explain to the member why the CBSA believes you're inadmissible to Canada.
-The CBSA has the “burden of proof”.
-The CBSA must demonstrate that you're inadmissible to Canada.
+3. A CBSA representative will explain to the member why the CBSA believes you are inadmissible to Canada.

 4. You or your counsel will then be asked to respond.
 If you disagree with the CBSA's position, you or your counsel can explain why.